ansys/pymapdl/docs/source/user_guide/math.rst

    |                                            |                                   |
    +--------------------------------------------+-----------------------------------+

-What follows is a basic example and a detailed descrption of the PyMAPDL Math API.
+What follows is a basic example and a detailed description of the PyMAPDL Math API.
 For additional PyMAPDL Math examples, visit :ref:`ref_apdl_math_examples`.